Jessie-Watt/Data-Analysis-on-SQL/README.md

-# Data-analysis-of-student-s-information-health-record-and-their-performance-using-SQL.
+# **DATA ANALYSIS USING SQL SERVER AND ITS FUNCTIONS **

 # **INTRODUCTION**
 In today's world data is widely used by different organizations to take decisions to aid improvemnt in work efficiency, research and many others facets.
-Structured Query Language(SQL) is a standardized programming language used to manage relatinal database.
-SQL will be used in this task to create three tables containing student's information, their health records and their performance.
+Structured Query Language(SQL) is a standardized programming language used to manage relational database.
+On my first task SQL will be used to create three tables containing student's information, their health records and their performance.
+It will also be used to retrieve, sort and filter datasets of employees.

+# **TASK 1 - ANALYSIS ON STUDENTS HEALTH RECORDS AND PERFORMANCE**

 # **ACTIVITY**
 1. The creation of database names 'Students Record'.